-In October 2009, EMS launched its 24U C3-S.P.E.A.R with power assisted mobility.
+In October 2009, IDC launched its 24U C3-S.P.E.A.R with power assisted mobility.
 The revolutionary product allows one individual to move up to 1,000 pounds of equipment at the push of a button.

-EMS launched the R.A.S.E.R.
+IDC launched the R.A.S.E.R.
 HD in 2011.
 This is its first product directly targeted at the data center market due to its full redundancy capability and the fact that it uses heat exchanger units, which leverage water as the primary cooling strategy.
 The company hired industry leader GkkWorks to provide testing and validation.
-EMS believes the R.A.S.E.R.
+IDC believes the R.A.S.E.R.
 HD will become its highest volume product over time.

-Founded in 2005, EMS is headquartered in Gilbert, AZ.
+Founded in 2005, IDC is headquartered in Tempe, AZ.

 We believe that as data demands grow and computing power increases, data center infrastructure will have to become more energy efficient otherwise rising energy costs will make even the smallest data center a losing economic proposition.